What is renewability?

-This article summarizes the most important information currently available on this.
-This information is based on:
+This article summarises the main information currently available on this.

 Definition of renewable content

-The percentage of renewable raw materials applied can be divided into renewable raw materials of abiotic origin, such as Dutch river clay, and raw materials of biotic origin, such as raw materials from plants, trees, and animals.
+The applied percentage of renewable raw materials can be divided into renewable raw materials of abiotic origin, such as Dutch river clay, and raw materials of biotic origin, such as raw materials from plants, trees and animals.
 (BRL 7010)

 Renewable materials